 received a short wave message from West Coast

 stated he had received mail and a Red Cross

-On August 16, 1945, a team of Office of Strategic Services personnel were dropped by parachute in the vicinity of the camp.
+On August 16, 1945, a team from the Office of Strategic Services were dropped by parachute in the vicinity of the camp.
 Late in the day, they were trucked into the camp and met with the Japanese commander.
 On the 17th, the ranking American Officer in the camp, General Parker, was called to meet with the camp commander and the O.S.S. team.
 Later that day, General Parker told the POWs that there was a truce.
-It was not August 20th that the prisoners learned that the war was over.
-An Russian officer and troops came to the camp and disarmed the Japanese guards.
+It was not until August 20th that the prisoners learned that the war was over.
+A Russian officer and Russian troops came to the camp and disarmed the Japanese guards.
 The guards were then turned over to the POWs in a very formal ceremony.
 At 7:23 p.m., the POWs were declared free men.

 John returned to Westerville and married, Virginia Mae Weibel on March 26, 1946.
 He was the father of two children and lived on the family farm for most of his life.
 He also worked for the Veterans Administration and the Defense Supply Center.
 When his health began to fail, he and his wife sold the farm and moved into an assisted living community.

-For his service to his country, John was awarded the World War II Victory Medal, Asiatic Campaign Medal, Bronze Star, American Defense Unit Citation with Oak Leaf Cluster, American Campaign Medal, and the Combat Infantry Badge.
+For his service to his country, John was awarded the World War II Victory Medal, Asiatic Campaign Medal, Bronze Star, American Defense Unit Citation with two Oak Leaf Clusters, American Campaign Medal, and the Combat Infantry Badge.
 He was a past president of The American Defenders of Bataan and Corregidor.

-John Rowland passed away in February 9, 2004, in Westerville, Ohio.
-He was buried at Otterbein Cemetery in Westerville.
+John Rowland passed away in February 9, 2004, in Westerville, Ohio, and was buried at Otterbein Cemetery in Westerville.